maissahamdi047-sys/maissahamdi047-sys/README.md

 ## 👩‍💻 About Me

-I'm a 4th-year Engineering student specializing in Network Security and Information Systems (ING-4-SSIR) at Tek-Up University, Tunisia, with hands-on experience deploying open-source SOC stacks (pfSense, Suricata, Wazuh, TheHive, Shuffle) and securing full-stack CI/CD pipelines through DevSecOps practices.
-I care about building systems that are secure, well-tested, and production-ready — from network architecture down to application-level security.
+I'm a 4th-year Engineering student in Network Security and Information Systems (ING-4-SSIR) at Tek-Up University, Tunisia, focused on **DevSecOps** — designing CI/CD pipelines with security built in from the first commit, not bolted on afterward.
+My main project, King Shopping, integrates static analysis, secret scanning, dependency scanning, and container security scanning into a real deployment pipeline.

-- 🔭 Currently working on **King Shopping** — a secured full-stack e-commerce platform with a complete DevSecOps CI/CD pipeline
+Beyond DevSecOps, I've also deployed a complete open-source SOC stack (pfSense, Suricata, Wazuh, TheHive, Shuffle) and worked hands-on with secure network architecture during my internship at BIAT.
+I care about shipping systems that are secure, well-tested, and production-ready.

+- 🎯 Currently focused on DevSecOps, with a solid foundation in SOC and network security
 - 🗣️ Arabic (native) · French (B2) · English (B2)

 ---